 Sam S. Leake Boathouse

 Since the completion of our renovations of the Filter Building and sedimentation tanks in August 2008, our main operations have been moved to the Sam Leake Boathouse.
-The new boathouse is 300 feet by 75 feet and currently houses over 115 boats in three separate bays.
-This facility is now home to 3 different programs, White Rock Rowing, Southern Methodist University's Women's Team, Jesuit Crew, White Rock Boathouse Juniors, and the White Rock Boathouse Masters.
-All of these programs work together to maintain the boathouse grounds and work to grow rowing within Dallas and the state of Texas.
+The new boathouse is 300 feet by 75 feet and currently houses over 119 boats in three separate bays.
+This facility is now home to 3 different programs, White Rock Rowing, Southern Methodist University's Women's Team, Jesuit Crew, White Rock Rowing Juniors, White Rock Rowing Masters, and WRR Adaptive and Veterans programs.
+All of these programs work together to maintain the boathouse and grounds and work to grow rowing within Dallas and the state of Texas.

 The Boomerang is the beautiful 1930’s era boathouse at T & P Hill at White Rock Lake.
 The organization has restored the boathouse for rowing scull storage and launching.
 The Boomerang was home to all White Rock Boathouse operations 2004 - 2008.
 The building houses all of the recreational boats for the club, private boats and all of the launches that are used by the programs that row out of the new boathouse across the cove.
 This is the primary staging area for the recreational rowing.
 It is also where the Boathouse provides kayak and canoe storage.